Jobs

 List jobs

-To list all jobs available to the current user, use dr.registry.Job.list, as in the following example:
+To list all jobs available to the current user, use dr.registry.Job.list:

 import datarobot as dr